Our fall collection just dropped. Shop Now Free shipping over $120 + Free exchanges

 How to Clean Adidas Shoes

-If you want a fashionable alternative, our sneakers have what it takes!
-At Vessi, we prioritize a waterproof upper, so your pair won't get dirty as fast.
+But if you desire the fashionable version, well, our sneakers are THE answer!
+At Vessi, we make sure that the we make sure the upper is waterproof, so your shoes will be cleaner for a longer time.
 Here are some tips we recommend to clean all types of kicks, including Adidas:

 1) Using dish soap and warm water